BlueByteSystemsInc/PDMShell/src/RECOVER.md

 ---
-description: Hard PDM reboot.
+description: The recover command is used to recover files from a specified directory or source.
+It supports optional parameters for search queries and recursive operations.
-title: REBOOT Command Documentation | PDMShell | SOLIDWORKS PDM
+title: RECOVER Command Documentation | PDMShell | SOLIDWORKS PDM
 ---
 # RECOVER Command Documentation